Ratchet & Clank: Size Matters: Development and release

-Release

 Ratchet & Clank: Size Matters was released for the PSP on February 13, 2007.
 In fall 2008, Sony began packing it in with PSP hardware bundles.

-In March 2008, the game was ported to PlayStation 2 due to high fan demand.
+In March 2008, the game was ported to the PlayStation 2 due to high fan demand.
 This port removes the online multiplayer, but enhances the graphics and controls.

+On July 16, 2024, the PSP version was re-released for PlayStation 4 and 5.
+It is an emulated version that allows for enhanced graphics, save states, rewinding, custom controls and trophies.

 Reception

-The original PlayStation Portable version of the game received positive reviews.
+Critical reception

+Ratchet & Clank: Size Matters received "generally favorable" reviews from critics for the PSP version, while the PS2 version received "mixed or average" reviews, according to review aggregator website Metacritic.

 Game Informer rated 9/10 and awarded it the "Handheld of the Month" for April 2007.
 IGN gave it 9.0/10.
+During the 11th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Size Matters for "Handheld Game of the Year".

-On the other hand, the PlayStation 2 port of the game received lukewarm scores, with IGN giving it a score of 6/10, citing its poor graphics, dull gameplay, and technical issues.
+IGN gave the PS2 version a score of 6/10, citing its poor graphics, dull gameplay, and technical issues.

 Sales

-Size Matters was one of the best-selling PSP games of 2007 and overall.
+Size Matters was one of the best-selling PSP games of 2007.
 Its PSP hardware bundle has sold over one million units.
+Overall, the game is the 5th best-selling PSP game ever, with 4.4 million sold.